Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/code-is-data.md

 In Convex Lisp, code is first and foremost data.
 It can be composed of all the [data types described previously](/cvm/data-types/overview).
-The CVM takes data and evaluates it in order to produce a result, which is data as well.
+The CVM takes data and evaluates it to produce a result, which is data as well.

-The following section will seem abstract at first.
+The following section might seem abstract at first.
 However, concepts exposed here are of great importance for understanding [actors](/cvm/actors), as well as
 [macros](/cvm/macros).
 For instance, they are needed for writing code that can be deployed later and executed in the context of a smart contract.